Positions Available

 www.crem.bu.edu/research-at-crem/

-Postdoctoral Fellow, the Hawkins Lab
+Postdoctoral Fellow, Hawkins Lab

 Opportunity: A postdoctoral fellow position is available immediately in the Hawkins laboratory at the Center for Regenerative Medicine (CReM) of Boston University and Boston Medical.
 We are seeking recent PhD candidates with research interests in human ESC/iPSC differentiation and disease modelling.
 Candidates enthusiastic about understanding the genetic and epigenetic basis of obstructive lung disease with a focus on lung epithelium are particularly encouraged to apply.